RaihanRasheedApurbo/Computer-Security-ARP-Cache-Poisoning-with-Man-in-the-Middle-in-CPP-and-System-Call-Library-only/readme.md

 I have also implemented sniffer in python (volumes/pySniffer.py) as it helped me to debug my c++ implmentation of sniffer (volumes/sniffer.cpp).
 Unlike my python sniffer implmenetation my sniffer can not hold tcp connection for long.
 I couldn't solve this bug.
 I tried a lot.
 Sorry.

+I also implemented a trivial spoofDefender (volumes/defendSpoofing).
+This program sniffs only arp packets and check whether Host 2's MAC address matches with the known MAC address by Host1 of Host2.

 bash scripts were used for my convenience when I was coding.
 Feel free to use those.
 I also took help from wireshark to understand frame that I should send and that I was sending.